joelparkerhenderson/demo-fastmail-api-jmap/README.md

 ```

-## Get the Inbox mailbox by using Mailbox/query
+## Get the inbox mailbox by using Mailbox/query filter name

 Source code: